TNKSoftware/ergomax_tnk/README.md

 - **hex2bmp.py** : Convert unscii hex data to bitmap image.
 - **bmp2code.py** : Convert 8x16 font bitmap to c code as glcdfont.

+"client" folder contains a library and sample program for displaying unicode characters and bitmap images via serial communication between a PC and thi keyboard in the C# language.

+If you get an error about HidLibrary when compiling the library, please install the library of the same name from Nuget.

 ## :yen: Donate, please!
 [![Donate For Free Project](https://www.tnksoft.com/donate/donate.svg "Donate For Free Project")](https://www.tnksoft.com/donate/)